akutz/go-generics-the-hard-way/03-getting-started/06-tilde.md

 ./prog.go:28:17: id does not implement Numeric (possibly missing ~ for int64 in constraint Numeric)
 ```

-By prefixing the composited type `int64` with `~`, ex. `~int64`, the constraint can now be satisified by the concrete type `int64` or one of its aliases.
-Now the program will produce the expected output ([Golang playground](https://gotipplay.golang.org/p/8kza2-gMkN-)):
+By prefixing the composited type `int64` with `~`, ex. `~int64`, the constraint can now be satisified by the defined type `int64` or a type definition that has an underlying type of `int64`.
+Now the program will produce the expected output ([Golang playground](https://gotipplay.golang.org/p/Lk720EthSS0)):

 ```bash
 6